Skip to content

 Completing his education under arguably the greatest football mind in Pep Guardiola, Arteta took the plunge into management with Arsenal; a significant gamble from both parties.

-Competing for the Premier League title two years running, the evidence is clear that Arteta is pulling Arsenal in the right direction with his bold methods, forging an impenetrable defensive unit – David Raya’s three clean sheets clear of the next best Premier League goalkeeper – and a fluent attack that control possession and transition swiftly.
+Competing for the Premier League title two years running, the evidence is clear that Arteta is pulling Arsenal in the right direction with his bold methods, forging an impenetrable defensive unit and a fluent attack that control possession and transition swiftly.

-Were it not for the juggernaut that was Manchester City, Arteta would most likely be celebrating Arsenal’s first league success since 2004.
+Were it not for the juggernaut that was Manchester City, it's likely Arteta would have been basking in Arsenal’s first league triumph since 2004.

 It does, however, feel only a matter of time before he’s adding major honours to his haul.